leptos-rs/book/src/server/26_extractors.md

 These are relatively simple examples accessing basic data from the server.
 But you can use extractors to access things like headers, cookies, database connection pools, and more, using the exact same `extract()` pattern.

 The Axum `extract` function only supports extractors for which the state is `()`.
 If you need an extractor that uses `State`, you should use [`extract_with_state`](https://docs.rs/leptos_axum/latest/leptos_axum/fn.extract_with_state.html).
 This requires you to provide the state.
-You can do this by extending the existing `LeptosOptions` state using the Axum `FromRef` pattern, which providing the state as context during render and server functions with custom handlers.
+You can do this by extending the existing `LeptosOptions` state using the Axum `FromRef` pattern, which provides the state as context during render and server functions with custom handlers.

 ```rust
 use axum::extract::FromRef;